 Summer is usually a time to get outside, enjoy the sunshine, and spend time with family and friends, whether you go to beaches, lakes, reservoirs, and rivers for fun-filled water activities, a visit with relatives, travel, or relax in the comforts of your own home.
-Although more and more things are opening up as we recover from the COVID-19 pandemic, many people are still in college, which means it is still a bit of a challenge to plan a getaway, but that doesn’t mean you can’t still have fun, while also getting through your summer courses.
+It may be summertime, but, many people are still in college, which means it is still a bit of a challenge to plan a getaway.
+That doesn’t mean you can’t still have fun, while also getting through your summer courses.

 How to Stay Productive with Your Studies This Summer